27 Things in Your Kitchen You Should Get Rid of Right Now

 2. That Stack of Takeout Menus

-They're torn, they're stained, and some of them may even list prices from the Clinton years.
+They're torn, they're stained, and some of them may even list prices from the Clinton administration.
 Trust us — you won't miss them, especially with a little thing we like to call the internet.

 old sponge